microsoft/fluentui-blazor/examples/FluentUI.Demo.Shared/wwwroot/docs/DesignTokens.md

 maintaining accessibility.
 This is accomplished through setting various "Design Tokens".
 In earlier versions of this library, the only way to manipulate the design tokens was through using the `<FluentDesignSystemProvider>` component.
 This Blazor component (and it's underlying Web Component) exposed a little over 60 variables that could be used to change things like typography, color, sizes, UI spacing, etc. FAST has been extended a while ago and now has a much more granular way of working with individual design tokens instead of just through a design system provider model.
-See https://docs.microsoft.com/en-us/fluent-ui/web-components/design-system/design-tokens for more information on how Design Tokens work.
+See [this page on learn.microsoft.com](https://learn.microsoft.com/en-us/fluent-ui/web-components/design-system/design-tokens) for more information on how Design Tokens work.

 In total there are now over 160 distinct design tokens defined in the FAST model and you can use all of these from Blazor, both from C# code as in a declarative way in your .razor pages.

 ### Using Design Tokens from code

 Given the following .razor page fragment:

 ```cshtml
 <FluentButton @ref="ref1" Appearance="Appearance.Filled">A button</FluentButton>